adamsheldon5/adamsheldon5/README.md

 ## Building Stuff.

-- 👋 Hi, I’m Adam Sheldon a Test Engineer.
+- 👋 Hi, I’m Adam Sheldon a Tester.
 - 🌱 Building, Testing and continuously learning.
 - 📫 How to reach me adam@heyudigital.com